savvastj/nbashots/README.md

 <img src="https://i.imgur.com/xw0Jlm3.png" height="255" width="261">
 </div>

-`nba_shot_charts` is a library that is built on top of matplotlib, seaborn, and bokeh in order to create a variety of NBA shot charts using Python.
+`nbashots` is a library that is built on top of matplotlib, seaborn, and bokeh in order to create a variety of NBA shot charts using Python.
-`nba_shot_charts` allows for easy access to the NBA stats API in order to extract the necessary data for creating shot charts.
+`nbashotss` allows for easy access to the NBA stats API in order to extract the necessary data for creating shot charts.

 Just note that this library is in early development but it should work for Python